dwr2118/dataviz-final/viz/src/index.md

         updateButtons();
         isTransitioning = false;
       }, 250); // Must match CSS transition time
+      // If section-8 is now active, add HTML to its chart-container if (next.id === "section-8") {
+        // Show the user's input for the ML predictor document.getElementById("hidden-ml-inputs").style.display = "block";
+      }
     }

     function scrollToNext() {
       transitionToSection(currentIndex + 1);
     }